Transportation by AIR

 - Pack batteries in your carry-on luggage in a safe and secure manner.

-- Print hard copy of HEDBOX-UN-MSDS-BatteryModel-2021.pdf certificate, which you can download under the battery model download section.
+- Print a hard copy of HEDBOX-BatteryModel-UN-MSDS 2022.pdf certificate, which you can download under the appropriate battery model download section.

 - Pay attention to the battery’s Watt-hour rating to suit the above-explained rules for board battery on passenger aircraft.